Legislative Assembly of Queensland: 1860–1948

 Initially, the Legislative Assembly was the lower house of a bicameral parliament influenced by the Westminster system.
 The upper house was the Legislative Council, its members appointed for life by the governor, on advice of the government of the day.
 The first sitting, in May 1860, was held in the old converted convict barracks in Queen Street.
 It consisted of 26 members from 16 electorates, nearly half of whom were pastoralists or squatters.
 Early sessions dealt with issues of land, labour, railways, public works, immigration, education and gold discoveries.

 In April 1864, Australia's first Hansard was produced.
 That year also saw member numbers increased to 32, and by 1868—as more redistributions occurred—the number grew to 42.
 Members were not paid until 1886, effectively excluding the working class from state politics.

-The Assembly was elected under the first-past-the-post (plurality) system 1860 to 1892.
+The Assembly was elected under the first-past-the-post (plurality) system from 1860 to 1892.
 From then until 1942 an unusual form of preferential voting called the contingent vote was used.
 This was introduced by a conservative government to hinder the emerging Labor Party from gaining seats with minority support.

 In 1942 the plurality system was reintroduced.
 The Labor government then in power had seen its vote decline in the 1940s and sought to divide the opposition.
 In 1962, it was replaced with full preferential voting, as the governing conservatives wanted to take advantage of a split in Labor.
 In 1992, this was changed to the optional preferential system which was used until full preferential voting was reinstated in 2016.

 After 1912, electorates elected only a single member to the Assembly.
 In 1922, the Legislative Council was abolished, with the help of members known as the suicide squad, who were specially appointed to vote the chamber out of existence.
-This left Queensland with a unicameral parliament—currently the only Australian state with this arrangement.
+This left Queensland with a unicameral parliament—the only Australian state with this arrangement.